Hello, dear readers!

 The Tone of the Ending

-The ending sequence to the show is a huge difference from the opening.
-In the ending, there’s much more play with the romantic undertones.
-There’s also much more urgency than in the opening.
+The ending sequence to the show is massively different from the opening.
+In the ending, there’s much more emphasis on the romantic undertones, as well as a heightened sense of urgency that is absent in the opening “Connect.”

 The ending appeals much more to the strife that Madoka and her friends are facing as magical girls.
 Madoka keeps running away from her fellow magical girls, slipping through Homura’s fingers as she desperately tries to keep her friend (and possible love interest) safe from becoming a magical girl.
 The darkness, contrasted with the bright colors and the running outlines of Homura and Madoka, makes the situation much more urgent.
 Madoka and Homura are running towards their destiny’s, which is fighting Walpurgisnacht (pronounced with a V), while the other girls seem to be sitting in either resting or defeated poses.